 17Such an analysis of Czech and Polish unergatives is in line with Taraldsen (2010a), who shows that Norwegian unergative participles have agentive get-passive readings.
-This leads Taraldsen to conclude that arguments of unergative verbs are introduced VP-internally (in particular, this VP-internal projection is identified as ProcessP in Ramchand's (2008) framework of an articulate eventive verbal structure.
+This leads Taraldsen to conclude that arguments of unergative verbs are introduced VP-internally, in particular, this VP-internal projection is identified as ProcessP in Ramchand's (2008) framework of an articulate eventive verbal structure.

-unaccusative argument structure, verb stems which spell out as unergatives form a bigger fseq zone than verb stems which spell out as unaccusatives.
-Thus, the size of a bigger unergative stem includes the structure of an unaccusative stem, which comprises the AccP argument as in (38).
-The root zone of an unergative semelfactive like in (47) includes a nominal root and the light N with the GIVE-reading as we saw in (26-a).
-The root zone merges with an unergative theme vowel U, which is bigger than (any) theme vowel which builds unaccusatives, as outlined in (49)(where F_n indicates the head in the theme vowel zone, not the participle zone that used a similar notation for embedding).
+we saw in (26-a).
+The root zone merges with an unergative theme vowel U, which is bigger than (any) theme vowel which builds unaccusatives, as outlined in (49).
+Notice that F_n indicates the heads in the theme vowel zone; we used a similar notation for embedding in the participle zone above.

-If an accusative argument is part of an unergative theme vowel, then in order to spell out the theme vowel zone to the exclusion of the NP argument, the latter must be evacuated.
+If an accusative argument (= AccP, i.e. Karel in (49)) is part of an unergative theme vowel, then in order to spell out the theme vowel zone to the exclusion of the NP argument, the latter must be evacuated.
 The NP raising takes place exactly as in the derivation of the unaccusatives in (43), in that the movement of the NP strands the AccP peel and surfaces as a nominative-marked subject, as in (50).
-The difference is that in unergative stems, the AccP peels becomes spelled out as a theme vowel, the U-theme, in the case at hand:
+The difference is that in unergative stems, the AccP peel is spelled out as a part of the theme vowel, the U-theme, in the case at hand: